 In the girls’ top 10, Elena, Lea, Alina and Laura replaced Lara, Anna, Lia and Lena.

 Here are the top baby names within each of Switzerland’s main language groups:

-In 2017, the top names in the country overall were Emma and Noah.
+2019, the top names in the country overall were Mia and Liam.